Zwerd/zwerd.github.io/_posts/2019-02-17-new_open_source_app.md

 ### A standard colors and view style

-As I said earlier, the color is certain shade of blue, for the word in the subtitle I used NARKIS font, and the other is always Ariel. the color of underlines are gray, nad every window that popup are white with button of some word like 'approved' or 'cancel' that have a style of round adges (radius set on 25).
+As I said earlier, the color is certain shade of blue, for the word in the subtitle I used NARKIS font, and the other is always Ariel. the color of underlines are gray, and every window that popup are white with button of some word like 'approved' or 'cancel' that have a style of round adges (radius set on 25).

 Every page must have a blue headline with the button icons and endline of the button of the screen. the ideal is to use mainly blue colors with white.

 ![MyGemach-07.jpeg](/assets/images/MyGemach-07.jpeg)
 **Figure 7** Some page.

 I setup the status bar to be blue also because I wanted to keep consistency.
-The background on every page is (if you remember) base on the same idea that I have on my second symble for this app.
+The background on every page is (if you remember) base on the same idea that I have on my second symbol for this app.

+Every page that have list of items, the item itself will be white and with border width of 1 mm, the words will be display in black color and the picture radius will be set to 2 on every item that the user will create as you can see in *figure 7*.